-- If the policy covers active-duty personnel being sent to a “war zone,” how does that insurer define “war zone”?
+- If the policy covers active-duty personnel being sent to a war zone, how does that insurer define “war zone”?

 - Do you or your family members have any pre-existing health conditions that may impact your trip?

-- Will you be engaging in any risky adventure activities (e.g. bungee jumping, paragliding, etc.) that might elevate your need for insurance?
+- Will you be engaging in any risky adventure activities (e.g., bungee jumping, paragliding, etc.) that might elevate your need for insurance?

 What to Look for in a Travel Insurance Policy

-The four most important features of a travel insurance policy for military members and their families are transparency, value, customizability, and cost.
+The four most important features of a travel insurance policy for military members and their families are transparency, value, customizability and cost.

 A quality travel insurance plan should provide a clear overview of what is covered and what is not.
 As the insurance industry is not absent of deceptive business practices, travelers are encouraged to review policies in writing.
-For good measure, it’s always advisable to speak with a company representative to ask specific questions about trip cancellation due to changes in orders, leave cancellation, or unforeseen deployments.
+For good measure, it’s always advisable to speak with a company representative to ask specific questions about trip cancellation due to changes in orders, leave cancellation or unforeseen deployments.

 The cost of a quality travel insurance policy should not be crippling.
-In general, travel insurance ranges from 4-10% of the total trip cost.
+In general, travel insurance ranges from 4 to 10% of the total trip cost.
 While a $500 policy sounds fairly steep for a $5,000 vacation, this is one industry where the “you get what you pay for” maxim holds true.
-Plans tend to be less expensive if purchased directly from an insurer as opposed to a third party (like an airline), and the cost is based on the length of the trip, age of the traveler(s), and destinations.
+Plans tend to be less expensive if purchased directly from an insurer as opposed to a third party (like an airline), and the cost is based on the trip’s length, the traveler’s age(s) and destinations.

-The best time to purchase travel insurance is often within two weeks of booking your travel, since events that may impact your trip — such as hurricanes, monsoons, or a global pandemic — can render certain parts of your policy obsolete once they become “known” or “named” events.
+The best time to purchase travel insurance is often within two weeks of booking your travel since events that may impact your trip — such as hurricanes, monsoons, or a global pandemic — can render certain parts of your policy obsolete once they become “known” or “named” events.

 Travel Insurance for Military Members

-U.S.-based airlines and hotels often allow members of the military to receive a refund on flights or bookings in the event of a change in orders, but only if the original reservations were made directly as opposed to via a third party.
+U.S.-based airlines and hotels often allow military members to receive a refund on flights or bookings in case of a change in orders, but only if the original reservations were made directly as opposed to via a third party.

 - Read the fine print